How to Use Your Nonprofit Website to Fundraise

 2. Display Your Nonprofit's Personality

-Next, you need to make sure that your nonprofit's website also communicates this personality.
-It is always best to keep a steady theme running through your nonprofit so that your donor's do not get confused as to who is asking for their time and money.
+Your website should show who you are!
+This helps donors to give.
+It is always best to keep a steady theme running through your nonprofit so that your donors do not get confused as to who is asking for their time and money.
 Be sure that your website is targeted towards the audience that you wish to draw in.

-Getting new content onto your website at regular internals will keep your readers and viewers coming back.
-If you are even more ambitious, you can offer your readers an opportunity to sign up to an email list where they can get weekly/monthly newsletters.
+Getting new content onto your website at regular intervals will keep your readers and viewers coming back.
+If you are even more ambitious, you can offer your readers an opportunity to sign up for an email list where they can get weekly/monthly newsletters.
+You can also have a blog section on your website that informs readers of new events.
+They can get notifications of this blog through the email list.

 4. Keep Your Website Updated